SEO BLOG

 Plug in the domain name and you’ll see a list of keywords, along with stats such as the position they’re ranking in volume of search traffic, and the number of search results.

-Once you’ve completed your keyword research, you can determine where your content gaps are.
+Once you’ve finished your keyword research, you can determine where your content gaps are.

 Steps: